 Emergency Public Shelters

 Not all public shelters are automatically activated for each emergency.
 They are opened as needed and are not pre-assigned by geographic area.
-During an emergency please monitor Polk County Government Television, other local television and radio stations for open shelter information.
+During an emergency please monitor Polk County Government Television (PGTV), other local television and radio stations for open shelter information.
 Have your 72-hour survival kit ready to take with you.
 Weapons and alcoholic beverages are not allowed at any public shelter.

 Pet Friendly Shelter